CHaerem/ResQueue/README.md

 ### Core Features

-- [ ] Set up a database to store song requests, queues, and user data
-- [ ] Implement the song request and queuing system
+- [ ] Implement the song request and queuing system using Firestore for real-time updates, which will involve:
+  - Storing song information and queue data in Firestore
+  - Associating queue entries with confirmed payments and the admin user's details in the main database
+- [ ] Expand the database schema to handle Vipps payment confirmations and related user data
-- [ ] Enable real-time updates to the song queue
+- [ ] Enable real-time updates to the song queue through Firestore integration
-- [ ] Add payment integration using Vipps
+- [ ] Add payment integration using Vipps, including processing payment confirmations and linking them to user accounts
-- [ ] Implement the bidding functionality
+- [ ] Implement the bidding functionality to allow users to prioritize their song choice
-- [ ] Create user profiles and dashboard
+- [ ] Create user profiles and dashboard for managing queues and payments
-- [ ] Finalize revenue-sharing logic
+- [ ] Finalize revenue-sharing logic with venue owners
-- [ ] Integrate with Spotify and enable admin users to connect their Spotify accounts
+- [x] Integrate with Spotify and enable admin users to connect their Spotify accounts

 ### Additional Features